 Finally, one of the most common mistakes made in political campaigns PPC is failing to track results properly.
 Remember, PPC advertising is only effective if it brings people to your website or landing page—and preferably converts them into supporters or donors.

-Ensure you’re tracking critical metrics like click-through rate (CTR), conversion rate, and cost per conversion to effectively measure the success of your campaign’s PPC efforts.
+Ensure you’re tracking critical metrics like click-through rate (CTR), conversion rate, and cost per conversion to measure the success of your campaign’s PPC efforts effectively.

 They are not targeting the right people.